My Fence is Broken

 • Customer Reviews

-A. Anyone who can live with a restored deck as opposed to a new one.
-B. Anyone who likes the idea of restoring and saving 50%-75% off the cost of replacing.
+• Anyone who appreciates the idea of restoring their deck and saving 50%-75% off the cost of a replacement.

-What's the scope of a deck restoration?
-Simply stated, we remove all rotted wood from your deck, replace it with new and apply a new coat or two of stain.
+What’s the Scope of a Deck Restoration?
+Simply put, we remove all rotted wood from your deck, replace it with new material, and apply one or two coats of stain.

-This deck was a train wreck.
-Your deck may require significantly less work and cash outlay.
-If your currently in the custody of a new deck quote for something in the neighborhood of $20,000, the restored deck at the end of this diary might put a smile on your face...............the entire job was completed for well under half of that $20,000.
+This particular deck was in poor condition, but your deck may require significantly less work and a smaller investment.
+If you currently have a quote for a new deck in the range of $20,000, the restored deck showcased at the end of this diary might bring a smile to your face—the entire job was completed for well under half of that amount.

-How long does the process take?
-Assuming no weather delays, the average job takes 5 working days from the time the first rotten board is removed until the final pass of the spray gun has been made.
-Take a look at the photos and captions below to get a general idea of the process in 2 minutes of less.
+How Long Does the Process Take?
+Assuming no weather delays, the average restoration takes five working days from the removal of the first rotten board to the final pass of the spray gun.

 Step 1: Accessing the rot from the top